usnistgov/FederalProfile-8259A/_8259-Control/security.md

 ## Policies and procedures for organizational oversight.

-Policies and procedures provide the details necessary to implement management and operational controls for the organization to define oversight and user roles and responsibilities with regard to IOT devices.
+Policies and procedures provide the details necessary to implement management and operational controls for the organization to define oversight and user roles and responsibilities with regard to IoT devices.
 Controls that may be necessary:

 **Manufacturer:**